 This is a copy of an article published in The American Sociologist, 2013.

-The final publication is available at link.springer.com.
+The final publication is online at link.springer.com.
+Also available in pdf format.

 Please cite as: Deflem, Mathieu.
 2013.
 "Professor Goes Gaga: Teaching Lady Gaga and the Sociology of Fame."
 The American Sociologist 44(2):117-131.